 The issue with that is once a student goes over the five year mark, the university starts to charge “continuation fees” to pursue your degree.

 Jess Issacharoff, fifth year PHD student, attested to the continuation fees.
 The fees are around $7,000 per academic year, excluding the mandatory health insurance fee for additoinal $2,650.

 “We are not sure, why as workers and as people who are told fundamental mission to the university should be paying such outrageous fees,” Issacharoff says on the phone.

 Like many other fifth year PhD students, she has applied to many different sources of funding such as fellowships outside of her department.

 “I’m still waiting to hear back from them.”
 Issacharoff says.

-Williams is storing his too-big furniture; a large coffee table and a foldable dining table for the summer Colleen McClean’s place, his other graduate friend in the neighborhood.
+Williams is storing his two-big furniture; a large coffee table and a foldable dining table for the summer Colleen McClean’s place, his other graduate friend in the neighborhood.

-McClean is a Berkeley native and a PhD student in immunology and greeted Williams while working in her backyard garden.
-Her big yellow garage filled with old furniture has an extra room for Casey’s too-big furniture.
+McClean is a Berkeley native, and a PhD student in immunology and greeted Williams while working in her backyard garden.
+Her big yellow garage filled with old furniture has an extra room for Casey’s two big furniture.

 On the back side of her garage walls McClean proudly shows her latest home improvement project: the decorative leaf-less tree trunk lacquered woods on the wall.